 HS typically goes undiagnosed for years because patients are ashamed to speak with anyone.
 When they do see a doctor, the disease is frequently misdiagnosed.
 Only relatively few physicians are able to recognize it and even when they do, suggested treatments are often ineffective, temporary and sometimes even harmful.
 There is no known cure nor any consistently effective treatment; what works for one person may not work for another.
 In advanced, chronic cases, surgery is often the choice, but recurrences of HS are not uncommon.

+Although the cause of this disease is unknown, very little research is being conducted on Hidradenitis, with Europe at the forefront.
+There is essentially NO research being performed in the United States!
 Historically, HS has been considered a rare disorder, because it is difficult to accurately estimate the number of HS victims; they conceal their condition, even from friends and close relatives.
-Estimates, however, indicate at least 1 million - potentially up to 12 million - Hidradenitis Suppurativa sufferers in the United States alone!
+Estimates, however, indicate at least 1 million – potentially up to 12 million – Hidradenitis Suppurativa sufferers in the United States alone!

 HS was first described in 1839 and has since been called many names.
 We still cannot agree on what to call it.
 Germans prefer Akne Inversa, the French still like to use Verneuil’s, which we’ll admit, sounds much better than Hidradenitis Suppurativa (‘oozing inflamed sweat glands’).
 All are equally correct and equally wrong.
 All but names for symptoms of an underlying disease we don’t yet know.

 …”correct” names for this disease:

 PCOS / Insulin Resistance / Androgen Dysfunction